The Big Three

 As the legend is told, Darley and the Sheikh had agreed to a price of three hundred gold sovereigns.
 As Darley was awaiting his prized purchase, he was to discover that the Sheikh had changed his mind and was to renege on the deal.
 Darley was eager to bring this horse back to England so he devised a clandestine removal of the horse from the Sheikh’s possession through some sailors he was acquainted with.
 The colt was smuggled out, via Smyrna by the sailors.
 This cost Darley exactly one fine rifle in return for the sailor’s services.

 Two of his sons, the full brothers Bartlet’s Childers and Flying Childers (out of the mare Betty Leeds), were his best.
-The latter was an exceptionally fast horse considered the greatest ever until Eclipse came along.
+The latter was an exceptionally fast horse considered the greatest runner until Eclipse came along.
 Bartlet’s Childers however was the stallion who perpetuated the line at stud.
 Eclipse is his direct male line great grandson.
-The Darley Arabian’s great granddaughter Cypron produced Herod, another great sire to emerge in the early development of the Thoroughbred.
+The Darley Arabian’s great granddaughter Cypron produced Herod, another great sire to emerge in the early development of the thoroughbred.

 The Byerley Turk